 Phone: (501) 686-2594

-Alison Caballero, MPH, CHES, CRS, Director of Strategic Planning & New Business Development
+Alison Caballero, MPH, CHES, CRS, Director of Programs

 After completing an undergraduate degree in health education from the University of Central Arkansas, Alison managed a statewide prevention workforce development initiative at the University of Arkansas at Little Rock.
 She later completed a prevention fellowship with the US Department of Health and Human Services.
 At UAMS, Alison has led the Patient Education department and earned a master’s degree in public health.
 Since then, her professional roles in health care have focused on infant safety research and education, medical administration, project management, and major gifts fundraising.
 Alison is a certified health education specialist and a certified research specialist.
-If your organization is interested in learning more about CHL services and their potential impact on your practice (e.g., meeting performance metrics, improving patient-provider communication), please contact Alison.
+In her current role, Alison oversees CHL programs and services offered within UAMS and for external collaborators, including plain language assessment and editing, patient tools development, and field testing of materials.
+If your organization is interested in learning more about our services and their potential impact on your practice (e.g., meeting performance metrics, improving patient-provider communication), please contact Alison.